buzden/idris2-golden-runner-helper/README.md

 Package manager [pack](https://github.com/stefan-hoeck/idris2-pack/) supports running tests put in special test packages, which is very convenient once you use `pack`.
-However, standard runner from `Test.Golden` requires a lot of options to be passed at the command line which is not convenient if you want simply use `pack test <my-library>`.
+However, standard runner from `Test.Golden` requires a lot of options to be passed at the command-line which is not convenient if you want simply use `pack test <my-library>`.

 So, this is an alternative runner of the same golden tests